 However, some features are interdependent, meaning a change to one feature may affect one or more of the other features' values, limits, or flags (e.g. FEATURE_FLAG_OFF).
 For example, gamma and lookup table are interdependent (See the C/C++ sample app 'gamma').
 Exposure, frame rate, ROI, pixel addressing, and triggering are interdependent.
 For example:

-Assuming frame rate is disabled, changing the exposure may change the current frame rate.
+Changing the exposure may change the current frame rate.

 So, when changing camera features, be aware that in some cases you have to order the way you set the features, and you may want to double-check at the end that things are the way you expect them to be.